-3.1 The biomedical work of investigation, intervention and prevention
+3.1 | The biomedical work of investigation, intervention and prevention

 Stroke is a medical emergency.
 From the time a potential stroke is recognised, a series of events are triggered.
-Pre-admission communication results in a "code stroke" being called:
+Preadmission communication results in a 'code stroke' being called:

 [The stroke team] run to the stroke call, attend the patient, assess everything very quickly.
 Get the scan done and decide whether to give reperfusion therapy.
 And if we decide to do so, then would we go ahead with just thrombolysis or have to send them to [tertiary centre] to have clot retrieval?
-(Clinical nurse specialist (CNS))
+(CNS)